DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Many women complain that they have a bad smell or malodour coming from the vagina, even after washing frequently.
 This can be very distressing, particularly if it is noticed and commented on by someone else.

-Genital odour is due to the combination of vaginal secretions, eccrine and apocrine sweat and external sources (urine, faeces, topical applications).
+The genital odour is due to the combination of vaginal secretions, eccrine and apocrine sweat and external sources (urine, faeces, topical applications).

 A bad smell could be due to genital infection or disease.
 Clues include:

 Sometimes the apparently bad vaginal smell is actually normal, as vaginal secretions in every adult woman have a rather musty odour.
 The smell can vary throughout the menstrual cycle.
 There is also a wide variation in what is considered acceptable.

 Bad smell is however often associated with infectious or noninfectious causes of vaginitis or less often, vulval disease.

 Malodorous vaginal infections include:

 Although candidal vulvovaginitis (thrush) is very common, it causes a yeasty smell, which is not considered particularly unpleasant by most women.